oterodiaz/dwm/README.md

 + smartborders          - No need for borders when there's just one window
 + actualfullscreen      - Make windows fullscreen without hiding the bar in monocle mode
 + fsignal               - Script dwm actions through signals
++ launchfullscreen      - Custom patch I wrote that adds a rule to launch windows in fullscreen

 # Dependencies
 You will need the following packages in order to build this fork: